 Recall

-Appointments made for a fixed term of five (5) years with no removal except for specified cause (corruption, misuse of position for personal use, etc.).
+Appointments shall be made for a fixed term of five (5) years with no removal except for specified cause (corruption, misuse of position for personal use, etc.).
 The recall process will be developed via the IRP Sub Group.

 Settlement Efforts